frankstepanski/node-express-course/week3/readme.md

 **Step 5**

 You will then see the build process start.
-Once it is complete, you will see a green check mark and a link to your app.
+Once it is complete, you will see a green check mark and a link to your app. \
 The link will be **your-app-name.onrender.com**.

-The build process can take a few minutes, so be patient\
+The build process can take a few minutes, so be patient.

 ![render build process](images/render-build-process.png)